EUAFA

 Major General

-Major-General Fernando Costa was born in Lisbon on 22 December 1967.
-He joined the Portuguese Air Force Academy in 1987 and graduated in Military and Aeronautical Sciences, specializing as Pilot-aviator, in August 1992, after completing his training and earning his wings flying the Epsilon TB-30 aircraft, at Air Base N.º1, in Sintra.
+Major General Paulo Costa joined the Portuguese Air Force Academy in August 1988 and graduated in Military and Aeronautical Sciences, specializing as an Air Force Pilot, in December 1993, after completing his pilot training in the USA and earning his wings at Laughlin Air Force Base, Texas.

-Major-General Fernando Costa’s service record includes several commendations and decorations, including the Military Order Medal of Avis, Grade of Commander, five Silver Medals for Distinguished Service, 1st and 2nd Class Military Merit Medals, 2nd Class Saint George’s Cross Medal, 1st Class Aeronautical Merit Medal and the Gold Exemplary Behavior Medal
+Major General Paulo Costa holds several commendations and decorations, notably four Silver Medals for Distinguished Service, 1st and 2nd Class Military Merit Medals, 2nd Class National Defence Medal, 2nd Class Aeronautical Merit Medal, Exemplary Conduct Gold Medal, and two NATO Service Medals.

-Major-General Fernando Costa is married and has two children.
+Major General Paulo Costa is married and has four children.

 Structure